 A local government unit or an eligible non-profit entity offers to contribute funds above the easement purchase cap.

-Appendix T- Municipal Partnership Program.
+See Appendix T- Municipal Partnership Program.

 Maximum Purchase Price

 The purchase price offered for the purchase of an easement in perpetuity under Chapter 138e.66 (b) may not exceed, but may be less than, the appraised value of the easement.
 Regardless of the easement value, the overall (state, county, local government unit, and non-profit entity) purchase price for an agricultural conservation easement in perpetuity may not exceed 100% percent of the appraised value of an easement).
 If a landowner chooses to obtain a second appraisal, the formula easement value cannot be exceeded, see Appendix I-1.